 We all have ideas about what could be the next best product for our business portfolio, but too often, we hit a wall when we attempt to expand that idea into a valued commercial offering.
-While ideation is fun, transforming the idea into something of tangible value that we can sell becomes brutal.
+While ideation is fun, transforming an idea into something of tangible value we can sell can be brutal.
 But it doesn’t need to be.
 Just follow these simple steps:

 - Restate or expand the idea into a well-defined concept.

 - Share the concept with potential buyers who may value the concept and let them critique, upgrade, modify, and define a value for the concept.

 - Conduct a market assessment to obtain an initial sense of the potential for the concept if it’s converted into a usable product.

 - Engage your technical staff to define an approach to transforming the concept into a viable product.